-Section 1.
+- Section 1.
 Any student who reaches his/her nineteenth birthday before September 1 will not be eligible for athletic competition.
 Any student who reaches his/her sixteenth birthday before September 1 will not be eligible if enrolled in the ninth grade or below.
 Any student who reaches his/her fifteenth birthday before September 1 will not be eligible for the eighth grade or below.
-Any student who reaches his/her fourteenth birthday before September 1 will not be eligible for the seventh grade or below.
-Non-athletics: Any student who reaches his twenty-first birthday before September 1 will not be eligible.
+Any student who reaches his/her fourteenth birthday before September 1 will not be eligible for the eligible for the seventh grade or below.
+Non-athletics: Any student who reaches his twenty-first birthday before September 1 will not be eligible. - Section 2.
+Physical examinations are required each year for students participating in athletic activities and marching band.
+All physicals given for OSSAA participation must be given no earlier than May 1 of the preceding year in which the students are to participate and before the first day of practice in that student's particular sport.
+The physical will be valid from the date of the physical given until the next required physical.
+Parent(s) or guardian(s) must sign the parental consent form each year before the student participates in any organized athletic practice session including contest participation.

-Section 2.
-No student shall be eligible to represent his/her school in athletics or marching band until there is on file with the principal a physical examination and parental consent certificate.
 The form used shall contain the information on the standard OSSAA form.
 Other forms may be utilized, by the physician, physician's assistant, or the advanced practice nurse, if the information contained is compliant with the information on the OSSAA form.
 Any other information, depicting the student's previous history, can be added to this form for the purpose of clearance for participation.
 A qualified physician, physician's assistant, or an advanced practice nurse covered by professional liability insurance shall give the physical examinations.
-If you have questions concerning the qualifications or the insurance coverage of a health care practitioner offering to give examinations, it is suggested that you check with your school district attorney for an opinion.
-Physical examinations are required for students each year.
-All physicals given for OSSAA participation must be given no earlier than May 1 of the preceding year in which the students are to participate and before the first day of practice in that student's particular sport.
-The physical will be valid from the date of the physical given until the next required physical.
-Parent(s) or guardian(s) must sign the parental consent form each year before the student participates in any organized athletic practice session including contest participation.
+If you have questions concerning the qualifications or the insurance coverage of a health care practitioner offering to give examinations, it is suggested that you check with your school district attorney for an opinion. - Section 3.

-Section 3.
 Each non-athletic activity organization which assists in the sponsorship of interscholastic activities may operate under a constitution, or set of rules, which complies with the Constitution and Rules of the Oklahoma Secondary School Activities Association.
 This constitution or set of rules should be approved by the Board of Directors of the Oklahoma Secondary School Activities Association.